glex86/zipFly/README.md

 - Ability to print out the generated headers in a fancy form
 - Custom created php stream filter to calculate the uncompressed input file size and the crc32 hash value, by examining the chunks readed by the compressor
 - Data compression using stream filters attached to the read chain of the source file.
 Allowing to process the source file chunk-by-chunk

+### Whats new

+#### 2018-12-21
+- Documented the source code
+- Configurable duplicate entry filter
+- New methods for add entries to the archive:
+  - addFile - Add entry from file
+  - addFromString - Add entry from string input
+  - addFromStream - Add entry from stream resource
+- Compress small files in one step instead of streamed processing
+- Ability to directly stream out the generated ZIP file to the browser or any stream resource without saving it to the local storage.
+- Separated the debug functionality
+- Improved Exception system
+- Code cleanup
+- Speed and memory optimizations
+- Minimum required PHP version: 5.6.3

 ### Warnings & Limitations
 This library and the associated files are non commercial product.